-13. It is admitted that the Wake County Superior Court issued its Temporary Restraining Order ("TRO"), the contents of which speak for themselves.
-CAH denies all allegations that are inconsistent with or contrary to the TRO.
+13. It is admitted that the Wake County Superior Court issued its Temporary

+Restraining Order ("TRO"), the contents of which speak for themselves.
 It is admitted that Plaintiff secured the TRO without any prior notice to CAH, HMC, or RCHA, even though Plaintiff knew Defendants' identities and contact information, including the identity of CAH's attorney and his contact information.
+It is admitted that RCHA is not a party to the TRO.
 All other allegations of Paragraph 13 are denied.